ponylang/ponylang-website/content/blog/last-week-in-pony-080617.md

 ## News and Blog Posts

-- Chris Double has written some excellent Pony blogposts.
+- Chris Double has written some excellent Pony blog posts.
 His new one included: ["Reference Capabilities, Consume and Recover in Pony"](https://bluishcoder.co.nz/2017/07/31/reference_capabilities_consume_recover_in_pony.html).
 If you have trouble figuring out when and how to use `consume` and `recover`, give this post a read.

 - Video of Sophia Drossopoulou's PLISS'17 talk "Pony: Actors and Objects" is now available.
 It's split into two parts.
 [Part 1](https://www.youtube.com/watch?v=FSu8mBm3iJs).
 [Part 2](https://www.youtube.com/watch?v=ypCF34YVtRE).